 The BIT STRING type is decoded to the legacy format, that is, a list of zeroes and ones.
 This option is not recommended for new code.
+This option cannot be combined with the option maps.

 For details, see Section BIT STRING in the User's Guide